 Looking to scrap your car in London?
 You’ve come to the right place!

-London, an icon of the old and new working in harmony, its a city that attracts talent and ambition from all corners of the globe.
+London, an icon of the old and new working in harmony, it’s a city that attracts talent and ambition from all corners of the globe.
 The expansion of London from a series of small towns and villages to the goliath it is today means that from one street to the next, each fragment holds its own distinct atmosphere and culture.
-The diversity of the capital makes sure that each borough is filled with a vibrant source of history, conviction and excitement from dusk to dorn, ensuring that there is something for everyone.
+The diversity of the capital makes sure that each borough is filled with a vibrant source of history, conviction and excitement from dusk to dawn, ensuring that there is something for everyone.

 Giveacar operates its collection nationwide, so if you have an unwanted scrap car in London we can collect it free of charge and donate the money raised to a charity of your choice.

 Tell us about your unwanted car or motorbike.
 We'll arrange to collect it for free.

 Depending on its condition, your vehicle will either be auctioned or scrapped.

 We'll donate the proceeds to your chosen charity and send you a receipt.

 Every day 12 families in the UK will be told their child has cancer.
 At Children with Cancer UK we actively raise and invest money for vital specialist research to save the lives of every child with cancer and keep their family together.
 In doing so we liberate visionary researchers and accelerate breakthroughs bringing together extraordinary children with extraordinary research that will one day benefit everyone.